a2stuff/a2d/res/notes/testplan.md

 * Open the Options DA.
 Move the window to the bottom of the screen so only the title bar is visible.
 Press Apple-1, Apple-2, Apple-3.
 Verify that checkboxes don't mis-paint on the screen.
 Move the window back up.
 Verify that the state of the checkboxes has toggled.
 * Open the Options DA.
 Close the DA.
 Apple Menu > Run Basic Here.
 Verify that the system does not crash to the monitor.

+## Sounds

+* Open the Sounds DA.
+Select one of the "Obnoxious" sounds.
+Exit the DA.
+Run BASIC.SYSTEM from the EXTRAS/ folder.
+Verify that the system does not crash to the monitor.

 ## International

 * Open the Control Panels folder.
 View > by Name.
 Open International.
 Change the date format from M/D/Y to D/M/Y or vice versa.
 Click OK.
 Verify that the entire desktop repaints, and that dates in the window are shown with the new format.